 The SCCO values all prior experiences of training, working with or teaching Osteopathy in the Cranial Field (OCF) and welcome you if you are considering studying with us.
 To help us direct you to the most appropriate course for you, we need to understand your previous experience and training and how this has influenced your osteopathic thinking.
 Please give us as much information as you can about your experience on the Accreditation of Prior Learning application form.
 There will be an administration fee for this accreditation process.

-Our Module 2 Course (Osteopathy in the Cranial Field) is mandatory for entry onto the SCCO Pathway.
+Module 2: Osteopathy in the Cranial Field is mandatory for entry onto the SCCO Pathway.
 In exceptional circumstances, some may apply for an exemption.
 To be considered you must have completed at least one OCF course with the Sutherland Cranial College.
 The exemption process requires you to complete an application form and make a payment of £300.
 For more information and to be referred, please contact the office via email.
+However you are considered exempt from Module 2: Osteopathy in the Cranial Field if you have taken either of the following courses:

-If you have previously taken the old Module 3 (Osteopathy in the Cranial Field) then you are exempt from taking the new Module 3 (Osteopathic Medicine: Organs and Systems) as part of your pathway.
+If you have previously taken the old Module 3 (Osteopathy in the Cranial Field, prior to September 2013) then you are exempt from taking the new Module 3 (Osteopathic Medicine: Organs and Systems) as part of your pathway.
 Of course we highly recommend that you do take Osteopathic Medicine when it suits you to develop your clinical skills in this treating this rewarding area.

 The new one day course ‘Integrating Cranial into Practice’ is not compulsory for anyone who was registered on the old SCC Pathway before September 2013.